ditac/performance-analyzer/docs/READER.md

 The Performance Analyzer plugin currently tracks two different types of events.

-* HTTP requests - These are events emitted when we receive and respond to a customer request.
+* HTTP requests - Events emitted when we receive and respond to a customer request.
-* Shard requests - These are internal requests that are generated from a single customer request.
+* Shard requests - Events emitted when processing internal requests that are generated from a single customer request.
 For example - a single http search request from the customer on an index with multiple shards can result in multiple shardQuery and shardFetch events.

 In some edge cases, the writer plugin might emit a start event but not an end event.
 For example, when Elasticsearch crashes and restarts.
-In order to handle such cases we take the following steps -
+In order to handle such cases we take the following steps
 * We ignore end events if start events are not emitted.
 * In case of missing end events, we ignore start events older than a threshold(10 mins)
 * Certain operations like shardBulk run from start to finish on a single thread.
       For such operations, we assume that the operation has ended, if we see a new operation being executed on the same thread.